 An amendment was noted that N Wright should be marked as in attendance for the November 2021 meeting.

-APPROVED the Annual Assurance Report pending the minor amendment noted.

-5.3 Committee Self-Assessment Action plan

-The plan was noted.
+The Committee - APPROVED the Annual Assurance Report pending the minor amendment noted.
+5.3 Committee Self-Assessment Action plan The plan was noted. [p.83]

-APPROVED the Action Plan.
+The Committee APPROVED the Action Plan.